SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-06-dataflows-gen2-V2.md

 ### Summary

-In this exercise, you have created a Dataflow (Gen2) to ingest data , added data destination for Dataflow and a dataflow to a pipeline.
+In this exercise, you have created a Dataflow (Gen2) to ingest data, added a data destination for Dataflow and added a Dataflow to a pipeline.

 ### You have successfully completed the lab